krits29/PyTorch/Part3.md

 val_loader = DataLoader(val_ds, batch_size)
 ```
 In order to ensure that the data loader generates different batches in each eopch, `shuffle` is set to true.
 This helps with randomization and will generalze and speed up the training process.
 Since the validation data loader is only for evaluating the model, there is no need to shuffle the images.

+### Model
+Now that the data loaders are prepared, the model can be defined:
+- A **logistic regression** model is almost identical to a linear regression model.
+It contains weights and bias matrices, and the output is obtained using simple matrix operations (`pred = x @ w.t() + b`)
+- Use `nn.Linear` to create the model instead of manually creating and initializing the matrices
+- Since `nn.Linear` expects each training example to be a vector, each 1x28x28 image tensor is *flattened* into a vector of size 784 `(28*28)` before being passed into the model
+- The output for each image is a vector of size 10, with each element signifying the probability of a particular target label (i.e., 0 to 9).
+The predicted label for an image is simply the one with the highest probability